-Clinical social workers recognize how policies and laws can constrain or enhance individuals' life opportunities.
-Clinical social workers understand that policies and laws can create movement toward equal distribution of social and economic resources or can work against such equity.
-Clinical assessments include attention to the constraining or privileging aspects of local, state, federal and international policies and laws, and these assessments consider how each may impact their clients' well-being.
-Clinical social workers recognize how their work with individuals, families and communities must inform policymakers and legislators.
-Practitioners of clinical social work monitor policies and laws for their unintended consequences and for their equitability.
-Clinical social workers understand their role in implementing social policy and recognize their professional responsibility in advocating for policy reform.
+Clinical social workers recognize how policies, laws, and white supremacy can constrain or enhance human rights, individuals' life opportunities, and affect equity and inclusion.
+Clinical social workers understand that policies and laws can create movement toward equal distribution of social and economic resources.
+Practitioners of clinical social work also recognize how policies and laws can work against equity.
+Thus, clinical assessments include attention to the constraining or privileging aspects of local, state, federal, and international policies and laws.
+These assessments consider how these policies and laws perpetuate racism and other forms of oppression.
+Clinical social workers recognize how their work with individuals, families, and communities must inform policymakers and legislators.
+Practitioners of clinical social work monitor policies and laws for their unintended consequences, their equitability, and their impact on client well-being.
+Clinical social workers understand their role in implementing social policy and recognize their professional responsibility in advocating for policy reform and eradicating white supremacy, racism, and other forms of oppression.
+Practitioners in clinical social work: